mooneymi/bioinformatics_programming/README.md

 ## Welcome to Bioinformatics Programming & Scripting

-To get started, you'll need to clone this repo to your computer.
+To get started, you'll need to clone this repository to your computer.

-### Cloning the Repo to Your Computer
+### Cloning the Repo

 #### Github Desktop